jharwell/sierra/docs/src/plugins/execenv/hpc/awsbatch.rst

   bash script with a variable being set/unset by the node 0 job is a simple way to accomplish this.

-- All nodes in ``--nodefile`` or :envvar:`SIERRA_NODEFILE` are available when SIERRA starts.
+- All nodes in :ref:`--nodefile<src/reference/cli:sierra-cli---nodefile>` or
+  :envvar:`SIERRA_NODEFILE` are available when SIERRA starts.
 This generally means node 0 needs to wait/poll worker nodes until they are all available, and *then* launching SIERRA.

 - All nodes have the same # CPUs allocated to them.

 - Nodes can communicate with each other via ssh on port 22.

 ..
-WARNING:: ``--sierra-root`` *MUST* be on a shared EFS mount/something
+WARNING:: :ref:`--sierra-root<src/reference/cli:sierra-cli---sierra-root>` *MUST* be on a
-             similar in the docker image, or things will not work.
+             shared EFS mount/something similar in the docker image, or things will not work.

 Basically, you have something like this::